taostat/taostats-docs/docs/Bittensor/tokenomics/uniswap-v3.md

 # Adding Liquidity

 When a subnet has uniswapv3 active, holders of alpha and tao can add liquidity to the Subnet pool.
 When adding liquidity, the user specifies a price range where they would like to support transactions on the pool.
 In Uniswap, ranges are defined by `ticks`.
 Ticks define  a range of price where liquidity can be added.
-Generally, you will be adding liquidity over a range of mant ticks (the price range in each tick is small.)
+Generally, you will be adding liquidity over a range of many ticks (the price range in each tick is small.)

 When a staking or unstaking event occurs in a tick where liquidity is set, the owner of the liquidity will earn a share of the staking fees paid by the staker/unstaker.
 The earning is a weighted percentage based on the amount of liquidity in the tick across all liquidity holders.